How small businesses can succeed with digital transformation

 Accounting software

-Online accounting software automatically captures transaction data from bank accounts, POS systems, ecommerce, or invoicing systems to cut back data entry.
+Online accounting software automatically captures transaction data from bank accounts, point of sale (POS) systems, ecommerce, or invoicing systems to reduce data entry.

 Websites and ecommerce

 Websites can be your shopfront, a sales tool, and can process online transactions 24 hours a day – offering greater access and availability to customers.
-Online advertising can direct people to your site with a few clicks, making it a powerful digital tool for business.
+Online advertising helps people find your site quickly and easily.

 Digital marketing